Karen Sargent, Esq., Assistant Dean

 Assistant Director, Recruiting and Events

-Mary Beth Nielsen facilitates all law school recruiting programs, including the On- and Off-Campus Interview Programs for law firms, corporations, government agencies and public interest employers.
+Mary Beth Nielsen serves as a career counselor to JD students and facilitates all law school recruiting programs, including the On- and Off-Campus Interview Programs for law firms, corporations, government agencies and public interest employers.
 Mary Beth manages school and student participation in regional job fairs and maintains Symplicity, the web-enabled recruiting site for law students and legal professionals, as well as the website for the Office of Career Services.

 Mary Beth joined the Office of Career Services in January 2014, after having served as the Career Advisor Liaison to the College of Communication in Career Services at Texas Christian University.
 From 2009-2011, she worked as the graduate assistant for internships in the Ole Miss Career Center.
 She earned her Master of Arts in Higher Education Administration from The University of Mississippi in 2011 and graduated magna cum laude from The University of Mississippi with a Bachelor of Arts in Journalism in 2009.